prxssh/beetle/README.md

 Beetle is a [redis-compliant](https://redis.io), distributed, and persistent database built using Elixir.
 It started as a fun project to learn about distributed systems and databases, and is currently under heavy development.
-Internally, it uses Bitcask storage engine for faster data storage and retrieval.
+Internally, it uses the Bitcask storage engine for faster data storage and retrieval.
 Consensus is provided using Raft consensus algorithm.

 ## Features

-- Support Redis Serialization Protocol Specification making it extendable to be used with any existing redis clients.
+- Support Redis Serialization Protocol Specification, making it extensible for use with any existing redis clients.
-- Log structured fast key-value store, capable of handling production grade traffic.
+- Log-structured fast key-value store, capable of handling production grade traffic.
 - Strong consistency guarantees with leader election and log replication.
 - Supports transactions and command pipelining.